We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 50

-Why we chose it: Regardless of where you live in the U.S., Longbridge Financial is a solid choice for reverse mortgage loans, lending to borrowers in all 50 states plus Washington, D.C.
-The lender boasts strong reviews and ratings, has no regulatory actions against it over the last five years, and its online resources and tools are plentiful, making it a great option for new borrowers just getting their feet wet.
+Why we chose it: Regardless of where you live in the U.S., Longbridge Financial (NMLS # 957935) is a solid choice for reverse mortgage loans, lending to borrowers in all 50 states plus Washington, D.C.
+The lender recently announced a new proprietary reverse mortgage product called Platinum Preserve, which allows borrowers to reserve a portion of their home equity, setting aside 10% to 40% of equity for the future while maintaining a fixed rate.
+With strong reviews and ratings, Longbridge is a great option for new borrowers just getting their feet wet.

 Best for Refinancers: South River Mortgage